achieven/my-pages/README.md

-The machines are hosted by digital ocean
+The machines are hosted by digital ocean with Ubuntu 16.04.1 x64